vincexiv/music-player/README.md

 September 3, 2022

 ## Live Link
 Here is a link to the live demo.
 Please note that a few things may not work as the site is dependent on json-server to load and render certain files.
+A better way to experience the project is `git clone`ing the repo and following the steps outlined in [Setup Instructions] (## Setup Instructions)
 (https://vincexiv.github.io/music-player)

 ### By